21 Jan 2014

 IPNI Offers Awards to Graduate Students and Scientists

-In 2013, the IPNI Science Award was not presented as the minimum requirements for submissions, as stated in the award guidelines, was not met.
+In 2013, the IPNI Science Award was not presented as the minimum requirements for submissions, as stated in the award guidelines, were not met.

-Mr. Arthur E. Johnston (pictured at right), from Rothamsted Research, is the winner of the 2012 IPNI Science Award.
+Mr. Arthur E. Johnston (pictured), from Rothamsted Research, is the winner of the 2012 IPNI Science Award.

 To learn more about this award and find a nomination form, >click here<.